How can I get more information about this program?

 How long is the program?

-How much does it cost?
+How much does the program cost?

+A detailed cost breakdown document is available here.
 Fees and tuition are subject to change.
 Please check the current college catalog for more details and up-to-date information.

 Can I take any courses before I submit my application?